Full time courses

 The MA: A Student Perspective

-Former students on the full time MA programme have helped to create a web resource, Navigating the MA, containing information and advice to guide new students and smooth the transition into postgraduate life.
+Former students on the full time MA programme have shared their experience of the course on the Student insight webpage, where you will also find information and advice to help smooth the transition into postgraduate life.